kapouer/matchdom/README.md

 Fuse source and destination places as if they were url components.

-### at:range
+### at:selector:before:after

 By default an expression is replaced by its value, without affecting surrounding text, tag name, attribute, or node.

-This filter allows one to extend the current selection with:
+This filter extends the selected range, first by changing the selected parent:

-- empty range: default behavior replaces the expression itself
+- ``: empty string, default behavior, does not extend the selected parent, selects the expression only.
 - `-`: selects the whole text node or attribute surrounding the expression
-- selector: the closest selected parent
 - `*`: the nth selected parent (one wildcard goes up one parent)
-- B+selector+A: selects B siblings before and A siblings after (B and A integers).
-  When the integer is 1, it is optional: +parent selects one sibling before.
+- a css selector: the closest selected parent

+And then by extending to previous or next siblings of the selected parent, using `before` and `after` optional parameters:

+- integer: counts the number of siblings to select (before or after).
+If the closest sibling is a text node, counts the number of characters in it instead (this cannot work with `-` selector).
+- selector: select siblings until they stop matching that selector.

 Using at, prune, then, else, to filters, one can control how a value affects selection.

 Examples:

+- `at::2:1` selects 2 characters before and one character after the expression
 - `at:div.card` selects `closest('div.card')`.
-- `at:+div.card+` selects also the previous and next siblings of the ancestor.
+- `at:div.card:1:1` selects also the previous and next siblings of the ancestor.
-- `at:+**+2|to:class` selects one sibling before and two siblings after parent node, and sets the class on them #FIXME
+- `at:**:1:2|to:class` selects one sibling before and two siblings after parent node, and sets the class on them.

-#TODO:
-- `at:*+.column` selects closest parent then all siblings on the right until they don't match `.column`
+- `at:*::.column` selects parent node and all next siblings until they stop matching `.column`.

-### filter prune:range
+### filter prune:range:before:after

 Like "at", without actually writing the value, this is a shortcut for `at:${range}|const:`.